lene-annette/messenger/README.md

 To run this project, run it locally on a server, e.g. by placing the war-file of the project inside the Tomcat-server's webapps folder and start the server.

+If you want to build this project, the easiest is to create a new .war-file, either by using your IDE (e.g. in Eclipse File > export> WAR-file) or using your command prompt to create it inside the project directory.

 Then the webservice can be found on http://localhost:8080/messenger/rest/messageservice/messages